bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 0: 01:47:12

 Oh, okay.
-But then, I mean, if we have a large data data set, for example, the full blockchain, you know, many hundreds of gigabytes.
+But then, if we have a large data data set, for example, the full blockchain many hundreds of gigabytes.
 Right.
 All of that needs to be in memory?